Overview of Private Operation Fees

 - Surgeon’s Fees.

-- Anaesthetists’s Fees (This is a specialist doctor involved in your procedure.
+- Anaesthetist’s Fees (This is a specialist doctor involved in your procedure.
 We can provide the details of your specific anaesthetist once a date for surgery is determined).

 - Pathology if relevant (Blood tests, histopathology etc) – These tests are also undertaken by specialist trained doctors.